 As the cost of providing advice continues to grow, a financial adviser has launched a petition to reverse a $250 million additional cost to clients.

-In December last year, the Australian Taxation Office (ATO) announced that on 1 July 2024, super funds and IDPS operators will no longer be able to claim a Reduced Input Tax Credit (RITC) on behalf of members for advice fees collected by the platform.
+In December last year, the Australian Taxation Office (ATO) announced that on 1 July 2024, super funds and investor directed portfolio service (IDPS) operators will no longer be able to claim a Reduced Input Tax Credit (RITC) on behalf of members for advice fees collected by the platform.

 This change has effectively increased the GST on advice fees from 2.5 per cent to the full 10 per cent, resulting in higher costs to Australians saving or funding their retirement.

-Under the previous understanding, an $1,100 advice fee (including GST) resulted in a net payment of $1,025 after a $75 credit.
-However, this would now see clients charges the full $1,100.
+Under the previous understanding, a $1,100 advice fee (including GST) resulted in a net payment of $1,025 after a $75 credit.
+However, this would now see clients charged the full $1,100.

 Leanne Bull, director and senior financial planner at Bull Financial Group, has kicked off a petition to reverse the change, arguing that it is little more than a “sneaky tax hike” at a time when financial advice is needed more than ever.